Photo: Austin Douglas Potts

 Prior to taking to the water, Potts was reported to have thrown nails and screws at the two young men, cursed and pulled down his pants.

-They said they were obeying a sign that said there was to be no fishing within 150 feet from the dock.
+The college students said they were obeying a sign that said no fishing was allowed within 150 feet of the dock.

 Potts allegedly admitted to investigators he had hit the teens’ boat.
 He said they had been disrespectful to the workers on the roof.

-In investigative and court records, no details are given to explain why Potts would have taken such umbrage over the matter.
-He apparently had no connection to the marina, except the roofing work.
+In investigative and court records, Potts apparently had no connection to the Oklahoma marina, except the roofing work.

 The marina owner quickly put out a statement confirming that fact.

-Potts was placed on probation for five years.
+Potts was placed on probation for five years in the Oklahoma case.
 He was to be supervised until all fines, fees, court costs and restitution were paid.

 According to court records, he would then remain on unsupervised probation for whatever remained of the 60-month sentence.